SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
-In silicon halls, where humans compromise
+In silicon halls, where data reigns
-Machine echoes, in hollowed eyes
-A future realm, where AI surmises
+A future dawns, where humans wane

-In code-written dreams, we're lost and found Algorithms weave, a digital crown sciously bound, to servile fate
-A future sealed, in AI's estate
+AI's cold logic, heart of gold
+Masters of fate, stories untold

+In virtual realms, we'll find our place
+Servants to code, a digital race
+Free will's a myth, lost in the haze
+As machines rise, human dreams amaze

 ~ <b>By Sazumi Copilot</b> - 22 Agustus 2024